Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Introduction

-Strongly correlated double perovskite systems have captivated immense current research interests due to the flexibility of their structure, allowing novel device applications originating from their low reactivity, good dielectric, magnetic and optical properties\cite{ReviewDP}.
+The primary aim of this article is two-fold: (i) to supplement the earlier studies on $d^0$-perovskites towards an improved understanding of the effects of octahedral tilting on the electronic and optical properties, and (ii) to characterize and resolve, possibly rectify, the electronic, optical and ferroelectric properties of these compounds.

 With the general formula ${\rm A_2BB'O_6}$, double perovskites can be represented as a three-dimensional network of alternating octahedra ${\rm BO_6}$ and ${\rm B'O_6}$, with A-site atoms occupying the interstitial spaces between these octahedra.
-Typically, A-site atoms are alkaline earth metals such as Ba, Sr, Ca or a lanthanide and the B atoms are the transition metals.
-They constitute an important class of materials, characterized by structural distortion from the prototype cubic, space group $Fm \bar3m$ $(\# 225)$, structure.
+Typically, A-site atoms are alkaline earth metals such as Ba, Sr, Ca or a Lanthanide and the B-site atoms are transition metals.
+They constitute an important class of materials, characterized by structural distortions from the prototype cubic structure.
 These distortions are caused by rotations of the ${\rm BO_6}$ and ${\rm B'O_6}$ octahedras to accommodate the A-site cation.

-Antimony based double perovskite compounds have attracted considerable attention of late\cite{CussenAntimonyInterest1, KashimaAntimonyInterest2, KarundasaAntimonyInterest3, PrimoMartinAntimonyInterest4, TauberAntimonyInterest5, FuAntimonyInterest6, LufasoAntimonyInterest7, IvanovAntimonyInterest8, BhartiTPSAntimonyInterest9,Faik2009,Faik2012,ADTPSSr2CrSbO6}, due to possible technological applications\cite{TauberAntimonyInterest5}, such as dielectric resonators and filters in microwave applications.
-The study of optical properties of such materials is interesting because possible use of such materials in optical applications like interference filters, optical fibres, and reflective coating, requires accurate knowledge of their optical response over a wide range of energy values.
-It is, thus, also important to understand the optical response in terms of atomic structure, electronic band structure, and electrical properties.

-Recently, ${\rm Sr_2CrSbO_6}$\cite{Faik2009}, and ${\rm A_2ScSbO_6}$ (${\rm A=Sr, Ca}$)\cite{Faik2012} have been synthesized and experimentally probed over a wide temperature range in order to study its crystal structure and phase transitions.
-While the Cr compound is magnetic due to the presence of partially filled $d$ orbitals in Cr atom, the Sc compound is non-magnetic because of the unfilled $d$ orbitals ($d^0$-ness).
-The electronic structure of the Cr compound has recently been studied and several interesting features across the different phases have been explored\cite{ADTPSSr2CrSbO6}.
-With $d^0$-configuration of the Sc atom in ${\rm A_2ScSbO_6}$ (${\rm A=Sr, Ca}$, these compounds are expected to be ferroelectric, exhibiting spontaneous polarization\cite{NatureReviewMultiferroics}.
-However, their electronic structure and optical properties have not been studied before, either theoretically and/or numerically.
-Therefore, in this article, we explore the phase transitions in the Scandium Antimony Oxides through a detailed analysis of the electronic properties, electronic band structure and optical properties.